BMW 5 Series (E12): North American models

-For the 1979 model year, the 528i replaced the 530i.
+For the 1979 model year, the 528i replaced the 530i for the American market.
 To reduce emissions, the thermal reactor and air pump system were replaced with a 3-way catalytic converter and the car's Bosch L-jetronic fuel injection system was now fitted with an exhaust gas oxygen sensor.
 Power was reduced by 5 kW, and the presence of the catalytic converter meant that unleaded gasoline (petrol) was required.